zachariahmclean/trace/README.md

 This package provides a pipeline for short tandem repeat instability analysis from fragment analysis data.
-The inputs are fsa files or peak tables (eg Genemapper 5 software output), and a user supplied metadata data-frame.
-The functions identify ladders, calls peaks, and calculate repeat instability metrics (ie expansion index or average repeat gain).
+The inputs are fsa files or peak tables (e.g. Genemapper 5 software peak table output), and a user supplied metadata data-frame.
+The functions identify ladders, calls peaks, and calculate repeat instability metrics (i.e. expansion index or average repeat gain).

 This code is not intended to function as a genotyping tool in its current form.
 While the repeat lengths generated are precise, they are